 Planning to explore Glasgow?
 That’s a great choice!

-The city has been rewarded with different names for the various treasures it holds.
-Glasgow is the “City of Culture”, “City of Architecture and Design”, and “City of Sport”.
+Glasgow has been rewarded with various names for its treasures.
+It is the “City of Culture,” “City of Architecture and Design,” and “City of Sport.”

-To help you put together a good itinerary, we have put together this upcoming list of the places that are worth paying a visit.
-The list includes all the different types of attractions; museums, art galleries, religious sites, and more.
+To help you create a good itinerary, we have compiled this upcoming list of places worth visiting.
+The list includes all the different types of attractions: museums, art galleries, religious sites, and more.

 Here are the most important places to visit in your trip to explore Glasgow: